mrmowji/blog/draft/git.md

 # HEAD is Git’s internal way of indicating the snapshot that is currently checked out
 git log

+# display the commits reachable from <until> but not from <since> (these parameters can be either commit ID’s or branch names)
+git log <since>..<until>

 # show the commits on the **second branch** that are not on the **first branch**
 git log <first-branch>..<second-branch>

+# show the commits on the **branch** that are not on the current branch
+git log HEAD..<branch>

+# display the last 4 commits on the current branch
+git log HEAD~4..HEAD
+# better
+git log -n 4

 # display history related to a file
 git log <file>

+# includes information about which files have been changed in each commit
+git log --stat

 # show all commit logs with indication of any paths that moved
 git log --stat -M